Chart Color Schemes

 Long Beach lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections from 2022 with a base year of 2021.
-Future population dynamics anticipate above median growth for national non-metropolitan areas like Long Beach.
-By 2041, the suburb is projected to expand by 315 persons based on aggregated SA2-level projections, reflecting an overall increase of 20.1% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by the ABS data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics project an above median growth for national non-metropolitan areas, with the Long Beach (SA2) expected to expand by 315 persons to reach a total of 2,069 by 2041, reflecting a 12.6% increase over the 17-year period.

 Frequently Asked Questions - Population